Hi, I’m Pam, a Certified Mid-Life Coach, I help women move through the mess of midlife + menopause with ease and to figure out what's next.

 BREATHE it doesn’t need to be this way or feel like this.

-You might notice yourself thinking, “I don’t understand”, “I never used to”, or some other question that only fuels the fear, the unknown, self-doubt and uncertainty.
+You might notice yourself thinking, “I don’t understand”, “I never used to”, or some other question that only fuels the fear, the unknown, self-doubt and uncertainty

-Well, I do understand, and I can help.
+It doesn’t have to be this way, I do understand, and I can help.

 Let’s Talk